 Saint Kitts: Offshore Business Sectors

-Although Saint Kitts has aimed primarily at attracting industrial and tourist investment with very tax-friendly incentive legislation, Nevis's achievements in attracting offshore companies inspired St. Kitts to establish its own offshore regime in 1996 with a new Companies Act and Trusts Act.
-Still, Saint Kitts continues to hope that by concentrating on industrial investment it will develop a less competitive and consequently more harmonious relationship with Nevis.
+Although St. Kitts has aimed primarily at attracting industrial and tourist investment with very tax-friendly incentive legislation, Nevis's achievements in attracting offshore companies inspired St. Kitts to establish a federal offshore regime in 1996 with a new Companies Act and Trusts Act.
+Still, St. Kitts continues to hope that by concentrating on industrial investment it will develop a less competitive and consequently more harmonious relationship with Nevis.

-All offshore finance businesses in the Federation need authorisation under the Financial Services (Regulations) Order, 1997.
+All offshore finance businesses in the federation need authorisation under the Financial Services (Regulations) Order, 1997.
 This includes deposit-taking business, investment business, insurance business, trust business and corporate service provision.